Flist Case Study: Nextcloud All-in-One

 The goal of this case study is to give you enough information and tools so that you can build your own flist projects and deploy on the ThreeFold Grid.

 We will explore the different files needed to create the flist and explain the overall process.
-Instead of starting from scratch, we will analyze the Nextcloud flist directory in the tf-images ThreeFold Tech repository.
+Instead of starting from scratch, we will analyze the Nextcloud flist directory in the tf-images ThreeFold repository.
 As the project is already done, it will be easier to get an overview of the process and the different components so you can learn to create your own.

 The Overall Process